openfisca/biryani/docs/source/tutorial1-web-form.rst

 =====================

 Now that username is converted, we need to do the same thing for email.
-Let's transform function `validate_form` to return a dictionary containing username and email, and a dictionary containing the errors (or ``None`` when there is no error):
+Let's transform function `validate_form` to accept a dictionary containing submitted username & email, and to return a couple with another dictionary containing converted username & email, and a dictionary containing the errors (or ``None`` when there is no error):

 >>> def validate_form(params):
 ...     data = {}